 A 24-hour service setting for a single individual is only authorized when the individual is a danger to others, as determined by psychological assessment and/or court order.
 The psychological assessment must be updated on an annual basis to determine the continued necessity for this single 24-hour placement.

-Specify whether the service may be provided by (check each that applies):
+Participant Provider m -directed as specified in Appendix E anaged service may be provided by (check each that applies): ponsible Person